Code of Conduct

 Terms of repayment and deferment options are available at Entrance and Exit sessions.
 Examples of cancellation or deferment options include service in the Peace Corps, service under the Domestic Volunteer Service Act of 1973.

-Repayment schedules are available to students at the Financial Aid office.
+Repayment schedules are available to students at Student Financial Services.
 They may also be available with loan materials.
-Students with questions about student loan repayment, deferment, forbearance or other questions about education loans are encouraged to contact the Financial Aid Office.
+Students with questions about student loan repayment, deferment, forbearance or other questions about education loans are encouraged to contact Student Financial Services.

 All first-time Perkins and Stafford Loan borrowers must complete an entrance loan session if they are first-time students at Westmont College.